mardro/github-backup/README.md

   -u, --username <the username>                       REQUIRED      the username used in GitHub -o, --organisation <the organisation>                             the name of the ORGANISATION used in git clone command. (e.g. git clone https://USERNAME:GITHUB_TOKEN@github.com/ORGANISATION/REPO.git).
 If not set the USERNAME will be used
   -s, --save <the name of the backup>                               the name of the backup bundle file.
 If not set the repo name with timestamp will be used (e.g. yyyyMMdd_HHmm_REPO.bundle)
+  -c, --clear  <clear old backups>                                  clear old backups in backup destination (-d --destination) that are older than a number of days (if file ends with *grb.bundle).
   -h, --help                                                        display help for command
 ```